Blazemeter/taurus/site/dat/docs/Selenium.md

   - .py/single file
   - .py/folder

-### Runner types:

-  - JUnit
+## JUnit Runner

-.java files will be compiled and packed into jar file before running tests.
-All necessary tools will be downloaded and installed automatically in ~/selenium-taurus.
+All `.java` files will be compiled and packed into jar file before running tests.
+All necessary tools will be downloaded and installed automatically into ~/selenium-taurus.

-config options:
+Configuration options:

 ```yaml
 ---